umdio/umdio/README.md

 Status: We are live at [umd.io](http://umd.io)

 ##TODO:
-###Testing: Who Can Break The Most Things?
-  - negative tests (should get nothing)
-  - Unit tests for methods - particularly helpers
-  - break tests out into features - the files for each endpoint are unwieldy
-  - production tests

 ###Docs:
   - license and copyright?
-  - Tutorials for using the API in different languages
+  - Tutorials for using the API with different languages
-  - Styling: font-size, code highlighting, nav float on pages, list styles in description section
+  - Styling: font-size, nav float on pages, list styles in description section
-  - listing sections in nav
   - mobile menu
+  - Bus
+    - Route schedule
+    - Route arrivals
+    - Route locations
+    - List Stops
+    - Get Stop
+    - Locations
+  - Courses
+    - Semester

 ###Implement:
   - Turn numbers in database into real numbers, not strings!